Skip to main content

 Gesture

-She quietly made her way through the corridor, lest the lovers catch a glimpse of her and are embarrassed.
-As she tiptoed towards the Zenana she stopped as a figure moved in the shadow, and her heart skipped a beat.
-For behind a screen, hidden like her, stood watching the lovers, the emperor Jahangir himself, whom she once called her Salim.
-Jahangir smiled a melancholy smile watching the lovers in an embrace when he shook his head and looked up at the empty corridor to see Mehr Un Nisa standing there, almost like he was imagining her.
-Mehr Un Nisa held her breath, tightened her jaws and looked away, bowing slightly and formally as he straightened himself, perhaps a little embraced at being caught stealing a glance at his son’s private moment.
+She quietly made her way through the corridor, lest the lovers catch a glimpse of her and be embarrassed.
+As she tiptoed towards the Zenana, she stopped as a figure moved in the shadow, and her heart skipped a beat.
+Behind a screen, hidden like her, stood watching the lovers, the emperor Jahangir himself, whom she once called her Salim.
+Jahangir smiled a melancholy smile, watching the lovers in an embrace, when he shook his head and looked up at the empty corridor to see Mehr Un Nisa standing there, almost like he was imagining her.
+Mehr Un Nisa held her breath, tightened her jaws and looked away, bowing slightly and formally as he straightened himself, perhaps a little embarrassed at being caught stealing a glance at his son’s private moment.

 Jahangir stopped with a faint smile “Mehr... how are you?”
 His voice was almost like a whisper as though he was about to choke.
-Memories flooded Mehr Un Nisa that very moment.
-Memories of secret meetings hopes and dreams and promises never kept.
-The romance she felt in his touch, just like yesterday she remembered the taste of his lips and the smell of his skin.
+Memories flooded Mehr Un Nisa at that very moment.
+Memories of secret meetings, hopes and dreams, and promises never kept.
+The romance she felt in his touch, just like yesterday, she remembered the taste of his lips and the smell of his skin.
 Mehr Un Nisa shook away the sinful thoughts.
 What was she doing?
 This is how she mourned her dead husband?

 “Please...”
-Her plead almost died on her lips.
+Her plea almost died on her lips.

 “I asked how you are.
 And how is your daughter?”
 His voice seemed firm.